These are sticky.

 - 2-inch sprig fresh rosemary (or 1 teaspoon dry)

-- 5 drops Tabasco (more or less to taste)
+- 1/4 teaspoon Tabasco (more or less to taste)

 1 Make the bourbon maple glaze: Melt butter in a medium saucepan on medium heat.
 Add the grated onion and cook for 2 to 3 minutes.

-2 Coat wings with glaze and arrange on roasting pan: Preheat oven to 350°F. Place chicken wings in a bowl and pour half of the bourbon maple sauce over the wings, returning the remaining sauce to the stovetop.
+3 Coat wings with glaze and arrange on roasting pan: Preheat oven to 350°F. If you haven't marinated the wings, place them in a bowl and pour half of the bourbon maple sauce over the wings, returning the remaining sauce to the stovetop.

 Toss the wings with the sauce to coat.